nbari/DALMP/README.markdown

 DALMP
 =====

-Database Abstraction Layer for MySQL using PHP
+Database Abstraction Layer for MySQL using PHP (version 3)

 0% fat and extremely easy to use, only connect to database when needed.